 Tasks with diverse game mechanics.
 We now consider a more diverse set of pretraining and target games that have no discernible properties in common.
 Specifically, we use the following tasks for pretraining: Carnival, Centipede, Phoenix, Pooyan, Riverraid, VideoPinball, WizardOfWor, and YarsRevenge, and evaluate our method on 5 tasks from Atari100k.
 Results are shown in Table 2.
 We find that XTRA advances the state-of-the-art in a majority of tasks on the Atari100k benchmark, and achieve a mean human-normalized score of 187% vs. 129% for the previous SOTA, EfficientZero.
-This suggests that, while task similarity may play a role in the success of XTRA, the algorithmic advances of our proposed frames are a bigger factor in the strong empirical performance.
+We perform the same set of the ablations as we do for tasks with similar game mechanics with XTRA, and the results are shown in Table 6 from Appendix H. Additionally, we include an ablation that examines the effect of the number of pretrained tasks on later finetuning performance.
+Details and results for this ablation are shown in Table 7 from Appendix I.